-In February 2020, the first incidence of covid-19 in India was found when a group of Indian students studying in China were rescued and transported to Kerala, a state in India.
+In February 2020, the first incidence of covid-19 in India was found when a group of Indian students studying in China was rescued and transported to Kerala, a state in India.
 Three days later, a student tested positive for covid-19, making him India's first case.(5) In February, no major expansion was seen.
 However, on March 4, 22 additional cases were identified, the majority of which were amongst an Italian tourist delegation.
-The spread of the virus accelerated after that and expanded over the whole Parts of india, with the majority of cases connected to persons having a travel history from impacted nations.
+The spread of the virus accelerated after that and expanded over the whole Parts of India, with the majority of cases connected to persons having a travel history from impacted nations.
 The very first death occurred on March 12, when a 76-year-old male arrived from Saudi.
-Since then, the illness has advanced at a fluctuating rate across all States of the country, with no part of the nation untouched.(6)
+Since then, the illness has advanced at a fluctuating rate across all country States, with no part of the nation untouched.
+(6)

 At the state and local level, COVID-19 planning and reaction have varied.
 Kerala has used comprehensive testing, tracking the contacts, and public engagement to prevent the disease and ensure a relatively low fatality rate, building on its history with the Nipah virus in 2018.
 It has also established numbers of migrant worker emergency housing.
 Because of Odisha's historical exposure to natural catastrophes, disaster preparations were already in place and have been reconditioned.
-Maharashtra has utilised drone technology to check physical separation during lockout and has implemented a group confinement approach: if 3 or maybe more patients are identified, all residences within three kilometres are inspected to discover more cases, track contacts, and promote awareness.(7) Currently, more than 200 nations are afflicted by the covid-19 pandemic, and each nation have a traveller background from China or another affected nation.
-SARS-CoV-2 is mostly concentrated in urban cultures, but it is also spreading to rural and isolated places by travellers from urbanized to country areas.
+Maharashtra has utilised drone technology to check physical separation during lockout and has implemented a group confinement approach: if three or maybe more patients are identified, all residences within three kilometres are inspected to discover more cases, track contacts, and promote awareness.(7) Currently, more than 200 nations are afflicted by the covid-19 pandemic, and each nation have a traveler background from China or another affected nation.
+SARS-CoV-2 is mostly concentrated in urban cultures, but it is also spreading to rural and isolated places by travelers from urbanized to country areas.
 Intervention measures for this form of infectious disease outbreak include isolation, quarantine, social distance, and local restriction.(8)

 What's really crucial to understand is that though this condition causes fast respiratory distress in a small percentage of individuals, the small number might signify a hard time dealing with in terms of infrastructure and manpower on a worldwide scale.
 Since we've observed the disease's early pattern, it is believed that it's time to develop some standards for the containment, screening, and cure of these individuals, both worldwide and regionally.
-Anti - viral antagonists are being studied in order to determine their effect against COVID-19.
+Antiviral antagonists are being studied in order to determine their effect against COVID-19.
 The Indian Council of Medical Research approved the usage of lopinavir and ritonavir in cases with severe respiratory distress or organ failure.(9)

-Given the 2nd most populated country, India had been looked with an concerned in context to the covid pandemic as the virus is highly contiguous in nature.
-There was progressive surge in the numbers of people affected with covid-19 which created hurdles in various aspects of the human society.
-This pandemic had serious impact over the economy, livelihood, mental health and various other aspects.
-This also reflected loopholes in the health-care and government systems giving us the lesson that will be helpful in preventing such havoc situation the future.
-Different strategies has been adopted and developed over the course of time that helped in controlling the spread of corona virus to some extent.
-Vaccination being the forefront prophylactic measure that allowed some relaxation of this pandemic situation.
+Given the 2nd most populated country, India had been looked at with concern in context to the covid pandemic as the virus is highly contiguous in nature.
+There was progressive surge in the numbers of people affected with covid-19 which created hurdles in various aspects of human society.
+This pandemic had a severe impact on the economy, livelihood, mental health and various other aspects.
+Conclusion this also reflected loopholes in the healthcare and government systems, giving us the lesson that will help prevent such havoc in the future.
+Different strategies have been adopted and developed over time that helped control the spread of corona virus to some extent.
+Vaccination being the forefront prophylactic measure allowed some relaxation of this pandemic situation.